visualengineers/reflex/tools/ReFlex.TrackingServer/readme.md

   **Solution:** Install dev certificates on the machine using `'dotnet dev-certs https --trust'

 - Electron App crashes on startup:
-  - built from the wrong directory: if the errro message states that some node module could not be found (e.g. `Cannot find module '@socket.io/component-emitter'`), than the electron app likely was build from another than the `tools/ReFlex.TrackingServer` directory
+  - built from the wrong directory: if the error message states that some node module could not be found (e.g. `Cannot find module '@socket.io/component-emitter'`), than the electron app likely was build from another than the `tools/ReFlex.TrackingServer` directory
   - if the configuration/settings file is corrupted, the app also crashes on startup.
 Try replacing the `TrackingSettings.json` in the  app directory under `resources/bin/wwwroot/Config` with the contents of `TrackingSettings_default.json`

 - Path to `ReFlex.TrackingServer.dll` in `launch.json` is different when building with VS Code or Rider/Visual Studio.
 In case of building with VS Code: Change